nst/STTwitter/README.md

 You can instantiate `STTwitterAPI` in three ways:

-- use the Twitter account set in OS X Preferences
+- use the Twitter account set in OS X Preferences or iOS Settings
 - use a custom `consumer key` and `consumer secret` (three flavors)
   - get an URL, fetch a PIN, enter it in your app, get oauth access tokens
   - set `username` and `password`, get oauth access tokens with XAuth, if the app is entitled to